pygfx/pygfx/README.md

 ## Installation

-If you are just starting out, or have no requirement on the canvas use

 ```bash
 pip install -U pygfx glfw
 ```

-If you already have a wgpu-compatible canvas (e.g., Qt, pyside, wx) installed you may choose to not install glfw.
-Similarly, if you only wish to use offscreen rendering (eg. in CI) you will also not need glfw.
+Pygfx needs _some_ window to render to.
+Glfw is one lightweight option, but others do exist.
+If you only use pygfx for offscreen, or notebook rendering you may choose to omit this.
+Similarly, you can (of course) swap it for any other wgpu-compatible canvas, e.g., PyQt, PySide, or wx.

 ## Example